nextgin/commons-datetimeperiod/README.md

 boolean overlaps = morning.overlapsWith(midday); // returns true
 ```

-#### Checking adjacent periods (`DateTimePeriod::touchesWith`)
+### `boolean touchesWith(DateTimePeriod period)`

-Check if two periods touch. two periods touch if the end of one period is exactly the start of the
+Check if two periods touch.
+Two periods touch if the end of one period is exactly the start of the
 other.

 ```java